 Take it to heart: “The heart is deceitful above all things and beyond cure.
 Who can understand it?” – Jeremiah 17:9

-Take action: To put an unbiased investment process to work in your life, read, and act on, The 9 Essential Investing Principles
+Take action: To put an unbiased investment process to work in your life, read, and act on, 6 Principles for a Solid Investing Plan.

 Read more: Investor Live Fire Testing